 P.O.
 Box.
 If you have designated a P.O.
 Box in your shipping preferences this could be the reason for the delay as most carriers used my Minor League Baseball Auctions and its partners do not deliver to P.O.
 Boxes.

-We offer Standard Ground shipping which can take up to 2-14 business days.
+We offer Standard Ground shipping which can take up to 2-4 weeks.

 In order to calculate your shipping costs, simply place the item(s) in your shopping cart and prior to checkout you can see the shipping costs for your desired item(s).
 Be sure to select the correct shipping method to calculate an accurate amount for your desired shipping.